West Virginia

 Last Updated: October 2018

 In 2013, the state passed transit legislation establishing a fund to pay track access fees accrued by commuter rail services.
-West Virginia has also passed complete streets legislation.
+West Virginia has also proximity to transit services when distributing federal Low-Income Housing Tax Credits.

 Transportation and Land Use Integration: No policy in place or proposed.